dhellmann/pymotw-3/source/socketserver/index.rst

 The :mod:`socketserver` module is a framework for creating network servers.
-It defines classes for handling synchronous network requests (the server request handler blocks until the request is completed) over TCP, UDP, Unix streams, and Unix datagrams.
+It defines classes for handling synchronous network requests (the server request handler blocks until the request is completed) over TCP, UDP, UNIX streams, and UNIX datagrams.
 It also provides mix-in classes for easily converting servers to use a separate thread or process for each request.

 Responsibility for processing a request is split between a server class and a request handler class.
-The server deals with the communication issues such as listening on a socket and accepting connections, and the request handler deals with the "protocol" issues like interpreting incoming data, processing it, and sending data back to the client.
+The server deals with the communication issues, such as listening on a socket and accepting connections, and the request handler deals with the "protocol" issues like interpreting incoming data, processing it, and sending data back to the client.
 This division of responsibility means that